 - Polygon: Select at least three points to define a closed polygon.
 The selected region is inside it.
-The expression generated uses the function isInside from the Shapes class. - Box: Defines a rectangle aligned with the axes from two opposite corners.
-The expression is just of the form x>x0 && x<x1 && y>y0 && y<y1. - Ellipse: Defines an ellipse aligned with the plot axes.
+The expression generated uses the function is Inside from the Shapes class. - Box: Defines a rectangle aligned with the axes from two opposite corners.
+The expression is just of the form x>x0 && x<x1 && y>y0 && y<y1. - Aligned Ellipse: Defines an ellipse aligned with the plot axes.
 The first point selected defines the ellipse center, and the next point is on the radius.
 If later points are selected, they reset the radius.
-The expression generated is of the form hypot((x-x0)/a, (y-y0)/b)<1, using hypot function from the Maths class (hypot(x,y)=sqrt(xx+yy)).
+The expression generated is of the form square((x-x0)/a) + square((y-y0)/b)<1, using the square function from the Maths class (square(x)=xx). - Rotated Ellipse: Defines an ellipse with arbitrary alignment. the first point selected defines the ellipse center, the second point is the end of the primary radius, and the third point defines the extent of the secondary radius.
+If later points are selected they reset the secondary radius.
+The expression generated is of the form square(a(x-x0)+b(y-y0))+square(c(x-x0)+d(y-y0))<1, using the square function from the Maths class (square(x)=xx).